Skip to content

 Tool Calling Visualization

-If you are in Agent Mode, the AI may use tools (like Web Search).
+If you are in Cowork, the AI may use tools (like Web Search).

 Tool calling in chat Tool calling in chat